Introduction of Ledger Posting in Accounting

 Final Account Preparation:

-It helps an organisation by giving useful and important information from ledgers for policy-making decisions.
+It helps an organization by giving useful and important information from ledgers for policy-making decisions.

 It gives useful statistical information from accounts and also points out statistical or principal mistakes.